 BAF Ed Fund seeks to advance a new national vision for infrastructure investment that strengthens our cities and rural communities, focuses on economic growth and global competitiveness, job creation, and environmental sustainability.

-In addition, we embrace a wide definition of infrastructure - from roads and bridges to water and sewer systems, energy systems, buses, trains, ports, airports, levees, dams, schools and housing.
+In addition, we embrace a wide definition of infrastructure - from roads and bridges to water and sewer systems, energy systems, broadband, buses, trains, ports, airports, levees and dams.

 BAF Ed Fund's Goals